Universality and the circular law for sparse random matrices: Proof of Theorem Proof of Theorem 1.5

-\begin{proof} Our proof is the same as the proof \cite[Lemma~1.7]{TVuK2008}, except that we need to use a sparse version of the law of large numbers (see Lemma~\ref{SpLLN}).
-By the Weyl comparison inequality for second moment (see \cite[Lemma~A.2]{TVuK2008}), it suffices to prove that $\frac1{n^2} \norm{A_n}^2_2$ is bounded in probability, and by the triangle inequality along with Inequality~\eqref{Mnbdd}, it thus suffices to show that $\frac1{n^2} \norm{X_n}^2_2$ is bounded in probability.
-By the sparse law of large numbers (see Lemma~\ref{SpLLN}) and the fact that $\bb E\abs x ^2 < \infty$, we see that $\frac1{n^2} \norm{X_n}^2_2$ is bounded in probability.
-The statement with $B_n$ replacing $A_n$ is exactly \cite[Lemma~1.7]{TVuK2008}. \end{proof}
+The lemma below is a sparse version of~\cite{TVuK2008}, Lemma 1.7. \begin{lemma} Let $M_n$, $A_n$ and $B_n$ be as in Theorem~\ref{MainThm}.
+Then $\frac1{n^2} \| A_n \|^2_2$ and $\int_{\bb C} |z| ^2 \,d\mu_{(1/{\sqrt n}) A_n} (z)$ are bounded in probability, and the same statement holds with $B_n$ replacing $A_n$. \end{lemma} \begin{pf} Our proof is the same as the proof~\cite{TVuK2008}, Lemma 1.7, except that we need to use a sparse version of the law of large numbers (which follows from, e.g.,~\cite{Durrett2010}, Theorem 2.2.6).
+By the Weyl comparison inequality for second moment\vadjust{\goodbreak} (see~\cite{TVuK2008}, Lemma A.2) it suffices to prove that $\frac1{n^2} \| A_n \|^2_2$ is bounded in probability, and by the triangle inequality along with inequality~(\ref{Mnbdd}), it thus suffices to show that $\frac1{n^2} \| X_n \|^2_2$ is bounded in probability.
+By the sparse law of large numbers and the fact that $\bb E|x| ^2 < \infty$, we see that $\frac1{n^2} \| X_n \|^2_2$ is bounded in probability.
+The statement with $B_n$ replacing $A_n$ is exactly~\cite{TVuK2008}, Lemma 1.7. \end{pf}